VirtusLab/pretty-stacktraces/README.md

 ![](problem.png)

-the first lambda conting from the bottom of the stack trace is:
+the first lambda counting from the bottom of the stack trace is:

 ```
 at lambda (Int) => IterableOnce[List[Int]] of x in src/test/scala/com/virtuslab/stacktracebuddy/BasicTest.scala:42